realiotech/multi-staking/x/multi-staking/spec/03_messages.md

 Logic flow:

+* Create/Get `IntermediaryAccount` for the delegation.

-* Send delegated coins from user to `multi-staking` module account.
+* Send delegated coins from user to `IntermediaryAccount`.

 * Caculate the `sdktaking.bondtoken` to be minted using `BondTokenWeight`. amountMinted = delegatedCoins * bondTokenWeight

-* Create `IntermediaryAccount` for the delegation.

 *